anders529/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+	Adaptive sites only change the layout on a per pixel basis.
+Fully responsive  changes the sizing of everything as the screen grows smaller.

 2. Describe what it means to be mobile first vs desktop first.

+	Mobile first means, you are building a site specifically for mobile phone first.
+Then you care scaling the site up accordingly.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+	It changes the font size so that it will make it easier for us to write how many rem units we need or want.

 4. How would you describe preprocessing to someone new to CSS?

+	preprocessing is CSS on steroids.
+It saves you a lot of time by having you write less code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+	My favorite concept of preprocessing is the ability to create variables and mixins. parametric mixins are still a little confusing to me though.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.